italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 In their normal operations, the routers may employ any local policy for traffic steering.
 For the scope of this document, it is assumed that the path that R1 uses to steer the IP traffic to R2 goes from port P1 of R1 to port P1 of R2 (thus going through port P1 of R1, ports P1 and P3 of ROADM1, ports P3 and P1 of ROADM2, port P1 of R2).
 R1 uses port P2 to steer the traffic to R3 instead.
-Two distinct paths are configured on the link between R1 and R3.
-The first one carries the IP services that are steered by R3 to any destinations with the exception of R2.
-The second path is a detour path chosen by R1 as a backup path to reach R2 if a failure occurs in the primary path (across ROADM1 and ROADM2).
+The IP link between R1 and R3 carries the IP services that are directed to R3 and is used by R1 as a detour path (backup path) to reach R2 if a failure occurs in the primary path across ROADM1 and ROADM2.
 The detour path also includes a second leg from R3 to R2.
-The detour path from R1 to R2, then includes: port P2 of R1, ports P2 and P4 or ROADM1, ports P3 and P1 of ROADM3, ports P1 and P2 of R3, ports P2 and P4 of ROADM3, ports P4 and P2 of ROADM2,
-and port P2 of R2.
+The detour path from R1 to R2, then includes: port P2 of R1, ports P2 and P4 or ROADM1, ports P3 and P1 of ROADM3, ports P1 and P2 of R3, ports P2 and P4 of ROADM3, ports P4 and P2 of ROADM2, and port P2 of R2.
-The connection between ROADM1 and ROADM2 is based on two fibers, each carrying one or more lambdas.
+The connection between all ROADMs is based on two fibers.
+The optical paths all cross an optical network.
-For the scope of this document, it is assumed that some coordination mechanisms are employed at the optical layer so that when a failure happens on the upper fiber (connecting port P3 of ROADM1 to port P3 of ROADM2), an optical backup path is activated onto the lower fiber (P5 to P5).
+For the scope of this document, it is assumed that some coordination mechanisms are employed at the optical layer so that when a failure happens on an optical path (for example, between ROADM1 and ROADM2), an optical backup path is activated.
 The mechanisms are assumed to be coordinated by O-PNC and MDSC, even if other methods may be also considered (e.g. G-MPLS based).
 Further details are given in the use cases described in sections {{optical-network}} and {{edge}}.

 {: #ref-hitless-reversion}